Dear reader of ADxS.org, please excuse the disruption.

 Note: the NET binds dopamine slightly better than noradrenaline, the DAT binds dopamine much better than noradrenaline.

-However, atomoxetine only increases dopamine in the PFC and not everywhere where it binds to the NET, so that there appears to be a special mechanism of action here.
+However, atomoxetine only increases dopamine in the PFC and not everywhere where it binds to the NET, so there appears to be a special mechanism of action here.

 2. Impact quality

-In MPH non-responders, lisdexamfetamine and atomoxetine were compared in a randomized double-blind study with n = 200 subjects.
+In MPH nonresponders, lisdexamfetamine and atomoxetine were compared in a randomized double-blind study with n = 200 subjects.
 Lisdexamfetamine was significantly more effective than atomoxetine in 2 of 6 categories and in the overall assessment.28

 Phasic is the short-term change in the level of a neurotransmitter or hormone (during stress or exertion).